OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/What Are Our Next Two Stacks.md

 What are our next two stacks?

-I'm borrowing the idea of a stack from the world of software development.
-You've probably heard of full stack software developers that all these companies are looking for.
+I'm borrowing the idea of a "stack" from the world of software development.
+You've probably heard of "full-stack software developers" that all these companies are looking for.
 Well, the most popular stack originally was the [LAMP stack](http://en.wikipedia.org/wiki/Solution_stack): Linux, Apache, MySQL, and PHP, Perl, or Python.
 This is a set of pieces of software that work together as a suite, really quite elegantly, to let you build out websites, web services — a whole bunch of things.
-A "full-stack programmer" knows how to run them all together.
+A full-stack programmer knows how to run them all together.

 I'm going to borrow that and use it to describe our society.
 I'm going to focus on two stacks that matter a lot right now.
 One of them is the **civilizational stack** and the other one is the **organizational stack**.